davidmacmillan/DeepLearningStudyGroup/README.md

 ### Paper for September 16, 2025:
 Why Language Models Hallucinate
 https://www.arxiv.org/abs/2509.04664
-We are planning an in-person social event (dinner) on Tuesday Sept.
-30 at 6:30 PM in Mountain View, CA. The restaurant is Agave, 194 Castro St., Mountain View CA. Each person buys their own dinner and drinks (both will run about $40; Agave's menu is online, or just stop by to socialize.)
-Hold the date.
-Please RSVP at our Sept.
-16 Zoom meetup if you plan to attend this Sept.
-30 event so we have a headcount estimate (if you have not already RSVPed).

 ### Paper for Sept.
 9, 2025:
 DataRater: Meta-Learned Dataset Curation
 https://arxiv.org/pdf/2505.17895